Emend by Eclipse

 Tim’s mother wondered who Uncle Sugar was and then realized they were talking about the government.
 She’d never heard the government referred to as Uncle Sugar and wondered what they meant by that.
 It definitely sounded derogatory, which was something she didn’t like hearing.

-“If they’re asking eleven-five, then we can probably counter with nine thou, and pick it up for less than ten-five,” Tim said.
+“If they’re asking eleven-five, then we can probably counter with ninety-five hundred, and pick it up for ten-five,” Tim said.

 “You’re probably right.
 What we can do is put eight thousand five hundred down, and get a loan for five thousand.
 We’ll use the extra three thousand for improvements on the property.
 We back off on how much we pay ourselves and leave enough money in the business in case we run into problems.
 We need to talk to a tax man about carrying operating capital from year to year.
 The tax hit shouldn’t be too bad.”